SAP-archive/teched2020-DEV263/exercises/java/README.md

 ## Exercise Java 4.2 Check usage of deprecated container-security api library
 You make use of SAP-internal java-container-security library?

-In that case continue to [Exercise Java 2: Migrate java-container-security library](../java/migrationguides/README.md)
+In that case continue to [Exercise 4.2: Migrate java-container-security library](../java/migrationguides/README.md)

 ## Further References